← Back To List/Index

 Song background:

-Because this originates from a folk melody, the meter is suppose to feel a bit irregular in spots, mostly in the middle section.
-I tried to incorporate some of the beat stress and harmonic elements from the Polish performance on YouTube I found that felt the most Slavic to me [ https://www.youtube.com/watch?v=SoovenCFNTc ], and that also stayed closer to the 1908 melody and rhythms.
+Because this originates from a folk melody, the meter is supposed to feel a bit irregular in spots, mostly in the middle section.
+I tried to incorporate some of the beat stress and harmonic elements from a Polish performance on YouTube I liked [ https://www.youtube.com/watch?v=SoovenCFNTc ], and that also stayed closer to the 1908 melody and rhythms.
 There were other versions that felt more folksy, but that weren’t in 3/4 time [ https://www.youtube.com/watch?v=ep1diNcYBAE ].

 There is also some variation on whether the first two eighth notes are the part of the downbeat or a pickup beat.
 In the end, I put them as part of the downbeat and kept the meter in 3/4 time to keep the notation simple, rather than shifting meters to emphasize where I felt the strong beats on the melody.
 This also helps it feel more generally like a mazurka, where beat 2 (or 3) is stressed, rather than a waltz, where beat 1 is stressed.